 There are two basic types, those that are created slowly over time (a cover-subsidence sinkhole) and those that appear suddenly (a cover-collapse sinkhole).
 Naturally, it’s the latter type that create headlines, but both varieties are formed by the same basic mechanism.

-Sinkholes associated with wholly natural processes do occur in the UK and found in what is known as ‘karst terrain’; areas of land where soluble bedrock (such as limestone/chalk, brine, gypsum) can be dissolved by water.
-With "cover-subsidence" sinkholes the bedrock becomes exposed and is gradually worn down over time, with the holes often becoming ponds as the water fills them in.
-In the UK, this occurs readily in areas of the UK, such as Cheshire, Droitwitch, Ripon and Kent.
+Sinkholes associated with wholly natural processes do occur in the UK and are found in what is known as ‘karst terrain’; areas of land where soluble bedrock (such as limestone/chalk, brine, gypsum) can be dissolved by water.
+With "cover-subsidence" sinkholes, the bedrock becomes exposed and is gradually worn down over time, with the holes often becoming ponds.
+In the UK, this occurs readily in areas such as Cheshire, Droitwitch, Ripon and Kent.

 With a "cover-collapse" sinkhole, this same process occurs out of sight.
-Naturally occurring or more commonly, man-made voids underneath the surface are hollowed out by water erosion, with a cover of soil or sediment remaining over the top.
-The voids migrate as groundwater fluctuates seasonally, a heavy rainfall follows a storm event or utilities fail and eventually, as the void expands, the overlying cover (often soils or sand but occasionally tarmac/pavement) can no longer support its own weight and suddenly collapses to reveal the cavern underneath.
+Naturally occurring or more commonly, man-made voids underneath the surface are hollowed out by water erosion, with a cover of soil or sediment remaining above.
+Voids can then migrate as groundwater fluctuates seasonally; a heavy rainfall follows a storm event; or utilities fail.
+As the void expands, the overlying cover (often soils or sand but occasionally tarmac/pavement) can no longer support its own weight and suddenly collapses to reveal the cavern below.